Children's Hospital is part of the UPMC family.

 Germs (such as bacteria or yeasts) do not normally live in these areas, but if introduced via a catheter, an infection may occur.

-At Children’s Hospital of Pittsburgh of UPMC, we prevent CAUTIs by taking precautions with both the insertion and maintenance of catheters:
+At UPMC Children's Hospital of Pittsburgh, we prevent CAUTIs by taking precautions with both the insertion and maintenance of catheters:

 On average, we see one urinary tract infection for every 1,700 days that patients have urinary catheters in our hospital.